By Jamie Walsh

 As I look back at all the days I spent sitting in my high school desk questioning who I was meant to be, I pray that no other girl has the same fears and self doubts I had at such a young age.
 I wish I understood that I could have done anything that I put my mind to and that no one had the power to tell me otherwise.

 I feared I would never have any clue what I wanted to do with my life when the time came.
 Even though I still don’t truly know how the rest of my life will unfold, I know the direction I want to take it in.
 I feared I wouldn’t find friends in college who didn’t think I was weird or annoying and accepted me for who I was.
 I’ve managed to find a group of friends who don’t give a damn who I am or who I was.
 I’ve met the girls who will stand as my bridesmaids.
 I feared I was never meant to go to college, that I didn’t have what it takes.
 As I write this, I am starting my junior year and wishing it would never end.

 I’ve vowed to myself that I will become whatever I dream to be and pray that someday, every girl sitting at her desk never doubts who she is.
 To all the girls sitting in their desks right now wondering who they will turn out to be, continue to wonder but don’t ever fear.
 You will find who you are meant to be with time and without even truly realizing it and that is the moment you are working towards.

-Hi!
-I’m Jamie, a junior at Temple University, a lover of toaster strudel, beluga whales, and all things Joe Biden.
-I have a passion to write and explore the all possibilities Philadelphia has to offer as a student, a woman, and a dreamer.
+Jamie Walsh is a junior at Temple University and a lover of toaster strudel, beluga whales, and all things Joe Biden.
+She has a passion to write and explore the all possibilities Philadelphia has to offer as a student, a woman, and a dreamer.